 An effective scaling algorithm for preserving a specified amount of noise in each pixel value is described by White & Greenfield (1999) and by Pence et al. (2009).
 With this method, the ZSCALE value (which is numerically equal to the spacing between adjacent quantization levels) is calculated to be some fraction, Q, of the RMS noise as measured in background regions of the image.
-Pence et al. (2009) shows that the number of binary bits of noise that are preserved in each pixel value is given by $log_2(Q) + 1.792$ .
-Q results directly related to the compressed file size: decreasing Q by a factor of 2 will decrease the file size by about 1 bit/pixel.
+Pence et al. (2009) shows that the number of binary bits of noise that are preserved in each pixel value is given by $log_2(Q) + 1.792$.
+The Q value directly affects the compressed file size: decreasing Q by a factor of 2 will decrease the file size by about 1 bit/pixel.
 In order to achieve the greatest amount of compression, one should use the smallest value of Q that still preserves the required amount of photometric and astrometric precision in the image.
-Image quality will remain comparable regardless of the noise level.